grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 reboot
 ```

-Verify SELinux has been disabled
+__Verify SELinux has been disabled__
 ```
 sestatus
 ```

+__Create the bridge interface to be used by the Compute Nodes for bridging the Lab Management Network to the BIG-IP instances inside the tenant__

-We need to make sure none of the NICs used for this procedure will be controller by the RHEL Network Manager.
+We need to make sure none of the NICs used for this procedure will be controlled by the RHEL Network Manager.
 To do so each NIC ifcfg file will need to have "NM_CONTROLLED" set to no.
-- The NICs used for this procedure are EM1, p3p1, p3p2, and p2p1.
+- The NICs used for this procedure are EM1, EM2, p3p1, p3p2, and p2p1.
+- EM1 and EM2 will be used for management, EM2 will only be used on the Compute nodes.
-- EM1 is the management interface, and the "p" interfaces are the SR-IOV interfaces
+- The "p" interfaces are the SR-IOV interfaces and will only be configured on the Compute nodes.
+- The Controller node will only have interface EM1 configured.

 For example
 ```